Leelai: Release

-After two years of remaining complete but unreleased, the film was given a fresh lease of life after producer Ravichandran signed a deal to distribute Billa II, dubbed in trade circles as the "hottest film of the year", and thus theatres have shown their support for his brother by giving Leelai a big release.
+The film had been ready for release since 2010, with Panditt in between making his début in Hindi films with Shaitan.
+The failure of Ramesh Babu's other production Moscowin Kavery also became a factor behind the delay.
+After two years of remaining complete but unreleased, the film was given a fresh lease of life after Ravichandran signed a deal to distribute Billa II, dubbed in trade circles as the "hottest film of the year", and thus theatres have shown their support for his brother by giving Leelai a big release.

 Critical reception

-Leelai opened on 27 April 2012 alongside another Tamil film Aathi Narayana, and won predominantly positive reviews.
-Critics from Sify.com gave the film a positive review citing that "Leelai is an enjoyable romantic ride, laced with peppy music and good fun" adding that "the director has worked out the romantic situations and spun it around to make it entertaining".
-Behindwoods.com mentioned that Leelai is "a light hearted simple romantic tale...a decent family flick for the holiday season".
+Leelai opened on 27 April 2012 alongside another delayed Tamil film Aathi Narayana.
+Critics from Sify gave the film a positive review citing that "Leelai is an enjoyable romantic ride, laced with peppy music and good fun" adding that "the director has worked out the romantic situations and spun it around to make it entertaining".
 Pavithra Srinivasan of Rediff.com noted that "it's a feel-good, simple, urban romance that has its funny moments and is worth a watch", and added that "Shiv Panditt and Manasi Parekh bring the urban Chennaiite alive - they are expressive, emote well, and nowhere do their lines sound jarring".
-Vivek Ramz of in.com rated the film 3/5 and noted that "Leelai is a watchable rom-com" and added "If you are game for urban romance, then Leelai is worth a watch for its simple yet realistic treatment with fun".
-Another critic gave the film three stars out of five, concluding "Leelai may have its drawbacks, yet it is feel-good, fun and engaging.
+In.com rated the film 3/5 and noted that "Leelai is a watchable rom-com" and added "If you are game for urban romance, then Leelai is worth a watch for its simple yet realistic treatment with fun".
+A critic from Supergoodmovies.com gave the film three stars out of five, concluding "Leelai may have its drawbacks, yet it is feel-good, fun and engaging.
 Job well done Andrew Louis".
-Rohit Ramachandran of Nowrunning.com rated it 2.5/5 stating that "For the most part, Andrew Louis's Leelai is earnest in its narration and interested in its characters".